badger3512/kokanee/README.md

 ### Terrain

-The Terrain style assumes a shaded relief layer consisting of raster tiles.
-It includes standard contour layers, as well.
+The Terrain style adds a shaded relief layer consisting of raster tiles to classic style.
 The contour layers can be removed if a "pure" shaded relief map is desired.

 For both JSON styles, the source, glyphs, and sprite entries will require editing to reflect your actual situation.